cobobc/milestone_project_2/README.md

 ### Limitations

-There were two limitations faced with no JavaScript funtionality, and they are:
+There were no limitations because JavaScript was used.

-*   The audio control used on the Music page could not be styled resulting in the basic design seen on that page.
-*   The contact form does not send email requests or store data.

 ## Features

-The features throughout the site are to have a minimalist approach - less is more.
+The features throughout the site are used mininal text and larger text for clear navigation from quiz to quiz.

 ### Existing Features

 *   Navigation bar

-    *   Featured identically on every page that contains links to the Home, Music, Credits, Gallery, and Contact pages.
+    *   Featured identically on every page that contains links to the Home page, the 2 quizzes, and the Contact pages.
 The title in the nav bar provides the user with a link back to the home page.
+    *
     *   The navigation options becomes contained in a responsive Bootstrap burger icon for tablet and mobile devices that provides the page option in a dropdown form.

 *   Footer